sinequa/sba-angular/docs/guides/3-development.md

 npm install @sinequa/core @sinequa/components @sinequa/analytics --legacy-peer-deps
 ```

-⚠️ The last command requires the `--legacy-peer-deps` flag to prevent npm from installing the **peer dependencies** automatically.
-We recommend installing the peer dependencies manually on a case by case basis.
-An alternative approach is copy the list of dependencies from the standard workspace's [`package.json`](https://github.com/sinequa/sba-angular/blob/master/package.json) file.
+⚠️ This last command requires the `--legacy-peer-deps` flag to prevent npm from installing the **peer dependencies** automatically.
+We recommend installing the peer dependencies manually on a case-by-case basis.
+An alternative approach is to copy the list of dependencies from the standard workspace's [`package.json`](https://github.com/sinequa/sba-angular/blob/master/package.json) file.

-📝 With this approach, updating the SBA libraries is done via npm, using the `npm update @sinequa/<library>` command.
+📝 With this approach, updating the SBA libraries is done via npm using the `npm update @sinequa/<library>` command.
 The [Sinequa npm packages](https://www.npmjs.com/package/@sinequa/core) are published at same time as the Sinequa product.

 ## Building the libraries

 When using the standard workspace (see [above](#use-the-standard-workspace)), it is possible to build the SBA libraries.
-This step is NOT required, because applications can reference the libraries' source code directly, rather than the compiled code.
+This step is NOT required because applications can reference the libraries' source code directly rather than the compiled code.

 ```bash
 npm run buildcore